The Battle for the Okefenokee: Protecting Nature vs. Big Money Interests

 Whom would I trust?
 It wouldn’t be Twin Pines Minerals or its scientists.

-Now about private property rights.
+Now regarding private property rights.

 I am a private property owner.
 I want my rights, too, but there are commonsense restrictions.
 For example, I cannot do something on my property that will harm my neighbor’s property.
 The Okefenokee National Wildlife Refuge is Twin Pines’ neighbor, in a big way, all 438,000 acres.
 The fear is that mining will have a negative impact on the swamp’s hydrology.
 Simply, nearby deep digging will drain too much water for ecological sustainability.